CollegeTuitionData — College Data in Plain English

 Frequently Asked Questions about The College of Idaho

-What is the typical career outcome for graduates of The College of Idaho?
+What is the acceptance rate at The College of Idaho?

 What is the graduation rate at The College of Idaho?